Blocks and Vortices in the 3d ADHM Quiver Gauge Theory: Quantum Mechanics and Simple Modules

 \section{Quantum Mechanics and Simple Modules}

-In this section we consider an alternative Neumann boundary condition for the hemisphere partition function of the theory.
-As in the previous subsection \ref{subsec:largeN}, we now work with $p \ge 1$ flavours and introduce corresponding fugacities $x_i$ with $i=1,\ldots,p$.
-In this setup, we find a connection to the matrix model of a one dimensional quantum mechanics and discuss an IR interpretation of this boundary condition as a simple module for the quantised Coulomb branch algebra.
+In this section we consider an alternative Neumann boundary condition for the half index of the theory in the presence of a line operator.
+As in the previous subsection \ref{subsec:largeN}, we work with $p \ge 1$ flavours and introduce corresponding fugacities $x_i$ with $i=1,\ldots,p$.
+In this context, we find a connection to the matrix model of a one dimensional quantum mechanics and discuss a geometric interpretation of the half index of this boundary condition as counting sections of line bundles over a particular Lagrangian in the ADHM moduli space.